harsh30896/ExpenseTracker/src/readMe.md

 1. Allow user to set up recurring expenses.

 # Notification
-1. Send notification or alerts when the user is approaching budget limit
+1. Send notification or alerts when the user is approaching budget limit :- in between

 # Export Data.
-1. Allow user to export their expense data to CSV or Excel files
+1. Allow user to export their expense data to CSV or Excel files :- done
-2. Excel Files
+2. Excel Files  :- done

 {